ksandom/mass/docs/installTimeParameters.md

 * --help - Show this help and exit.
 * --showConfig - Show the settings that would be used and exit.
 * --configDir="/etc/mass" - Where to save configuration files and data.
+It is the base directory for all configuration.
 * --storageDir="/etc/mass" - Where you want persistent storage to go.
 The directories data and config will be created inside this directory.
+Normally this is the same as the configDir.
 * --binExec=/usr/bin - Where to put the file to be execurted.
 * --installType='cp' - Can be cp for copy, or ln for link.
 * --defaults - Use this to go back to the default settings.
 This will migrate any data/settings you already have.
 This must be the first parameter.